tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### CloudFormation Conditions

 Conditions are optional and can be used to control whether certain resources are created or whether certain resource properties are assigned a value during stack creation or update.
 For example, you can conditionally create a resource based on the environment to which the stack is being deployed.

+- Created in the optional Conditions section of a template
+- Conditions are evaluated to True or False
+- processed before resources are created